 Venturing into the “dating world” after a divorce may seem extremely odd, to the point where you may even be dissuaded from the whole experience altogether.
 While a divorce therapist won’t tell you what to say on your date to impress him/her, they can give you a sense of self-worth and confidence that is needed for you to try to find a new partner again.

-“Our society isn’t kind to single people, and divorcees are seen as, “Oh god, s/he’s divorced.”
-Therapy is something a lot of people need to undergo, it’s just that they might be refusing to take it,” says Tahini, about how post-divorce therapy can help people deal with depression and mental health challenges.
+“Our society isn’t kind to single people, and divorcees deal with far greater stigma.
+A lot of people need therapy to deal with all of this added pressure and negativity than comes with a divorce, it’s just that many refuse to acknowledge that they need help,” says Tahini, about how post-divorce therapy can help people deal with depression and mental health challenges.

 Divorce counselors can help make the process of divorce a lot smoother.
 They can help with establishing clear communication with your spouse and help you get back on your feet after your divorce.
 Divorce counselors will assist you with dealing with the stress and emotions that are part and parcel of the divorce.